Benjamin Zander: Classical music with shining eyes

 Einstein & Faith

-Filed under: Quotations, Religion, Science on Tuesday, February 26th, 2008 by scott | No Comments
+Filed under: Quotations, Religion, Science on Tuesday, February 26th, 2008 by scott | Comments Off on Einstein & Faith

 The most beautiful emotion we can experience is the mysterious.
 It is the fundamental emotion that stands at the cradle of all true art and science.
 He to whom this emotion is a stranger, who can no longer wonder and stand rapt in awe, is as good as dead, a snuffed-out candle.
 To sense that behind anything that can be experienced there is something that our minds cannot grasp, whose beauty and sublimity reaches us only indirectly: this is religiousness.
 In this sense, and in this sense only, I am a devoutly religious man.